wp-plugins/events-made-easy/readme.txt

 = 1.5.17 =
 * Feature: added action eme_delete_recurrence_action
+* Feature: allow custom fields also in the header/footer for multi-booking format templates, but use with care: will only work correctly for 'identical' events (events with the same custom fields)
 * Bugfix: #_RSVPEND was incorrect
 * Bugfix: if the period was "daily" in the list widget and 2 events were on the same day but a different month, the new month info wasn't shown, making it look as the second event happened in the same month as the first
 * Bugfix: translation url fixes